pivotal/docs-tap/convention-service/creating-conventions.md

 + The Kubernetes command line tool (Kubectl) CLI is installed.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/).
 + Tanzu Application Platform components and prerequisites are installed.
 For more information, see the [Installation guide](../install-general.md).
 + The default supply chain is installed.
-For more information, see [Tanzu Network](https://network.tanzu.vmware.com/products/default-supply-chain/).
+Download Supply Chain Security Tools for VMware Tanzu from [Tanzu Network](https://network.tanzu.vmware.com/products/supply-chain-security-tools/).
 + Your kubeconfig context is set to the Tanzu Application Platform-enabled cluster:

     ```